Moishe/Moishe.github.io/_drafts/mistakes-were-made.md

 I thought, for a while, that I’d made things worse for lots of people -- me, my teammates, some sellers -- by talking to sellers and encouraging my teammates to do the same.

-I’ve made lots and lots of mistakes, plenty of them here at Etsy, but I don’t think knowing all these amazing people was one of them.
+I’ve made lots and lots of mistakes, plenty of them here at Etsy, but I don’t think this was one of them.

 ![Still Life with a Gilt Cup | Willem Claesz.
 Heda, 1635](/images/mistakes/claesz-2.png)
 ---